Click here to download the full example code

 native image coordinates of voxel size 2mm isotropic then you will need to

 multiply the lengths by 2 if you want them to correspond to mm.
 In this example

 we process simulated data without units, however this information is good to have

 in mind when you calculate lengths with real data.

 Next, let’s find the number of points that each streamline has.

 Often, streamlines are represented with more points than what is actually

-different number of points which could be of a trouble for some algorithms.
+different number of points, which could be a problem for some algorithms.

 set_number_of_points can be used to set the number of points